Senetas/crypto-cli/README.md

 ## Prerequisites
 Ensure that `docker` and `go` are installed and that `$GOPATH` has been set and that `$GOPATH/bin` is in the `$PATH`.
 This document assumes that `docker` may be run without prefixing it with `sudo`, for a guide on how to achieve this, see <https://docs.docker.com/install/linux/linux-postinstall/>.
-Currently, only Linux containers on Linux hosts are supported.

 ## Installation
 ```console